vaibhavnavale118/delta_demo2/README.md

 # delta_demo2
-this is my delta git and github class
+this is my delta git and github class./